ihsankl/POS-Petshop/README.md

-# Getting Started with POS-Petshop
+# Getting Started with POS Petshop

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).